Spring comes to mind when you see primroses

 Primroses are great, reliable plants for winter and spring.
 They flower for a long period and require little maintenance – two characteristics that are always important for customers who come into the the garden centre.
 Primroses have been popular since the Victorian era and, because of their reliability, they have never really fallen out of fashion.

-Primroses brighten up window boxes as well as winter and springtime pots.
+Primroses brighten up window boxes as well as winter and springtime pots and planters.
 Primroses also work brilliantly when planted into flowerbeds where they can grow in to large clumps over a few years.
 The can also be divided when the flowers have finished, meaning you can quickly expand your collection over a few growing seasons.

 Which primrose varieties grow best?